 No matter how you were injured, there are steps you can take to protect your best interests.
 Make sure you file a report as soon as your accident takes place.
 Obtain a copy of the report.
 Take photographs of the accident scene and of your injuries.
 Talk to individuals who may have seen the incident occur.
 Eyewitness testimony can be invaluable to a personal injury claim.
 Obtain medical attention and treatment right away.
 This increases your chances for a speedy and complete recovery.

-The knowledgeable personal injury attorneys at the Breyer Law Offices, P.C. understand the struggles injured victims and their families go through after an accident.
-We help injured victims obtain compensation for damages such as medical expenses, lost wages, hospitalization, rehabilitation, pain and suffering and emotional distress.
+The knowledgeable personal injury attorneys at The Husband & Wife Law Team understand the struggles injured victims and their families go through after an accident.
+We help injured victims obtain compensation for damages such as medical expenses, lost wages, hospitalization, rehabilitation, pain and suffering, and emotional distress.
 If you or a loved one has been injured due to someone else's negligence or wrongdoing, please contact our Las Vegas office at (702) 380-8000 for a free and comprehensive consultation and case evaluation.

 - I Was Hurt on a College Campus – What Now?